-Aluminum steel composite structure is one of the effective ways to achieve lightweight vehicle.
+The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

-In order to guide the industrial application of aluminum steel friction stir welding technology, it is necessary to carry out the friction stir welding process test of aluminum steel dissimilar materials.
+To facilitate the industrial application of aluminum-steel friction stir welding technology, it is necessary to conduct a friction stir welding process test of dissimilar materials made of aluminum and steel.

-Q235 cold rolled steel with a thickness of 2.8 mm and 5A06 aluminum alloy dissimilar metal with a thickness of 2.9 mm were butt welded with filler wire friction stir welding, and the macro morphology, microstructure, microstructure, micro hardness and fracture morphology of the joint were analyzed.
+In this study, Q235 cold rolled steel with a thickness of 2.8 mm and 5A06 aluminum alloy with a thickness of 2.9 mm were butt welded using filler wire friction stir welding.
+The joint’s macro morphology, microstructure, micro hardness, and fracture morphology were analyzed.

 The results show that:

 The concave depth and IMC layer thickness of the C-shaped interface increase with an increase in rotation speed.